relativitydev/relativity-trace-documentation/docs/user_documentation.md

 -   **Ingestion:** Responsible for triggering import of the Data Batches into Relativity (part of Proactive Ingestion Framework).
-Any Data Transformations configured for the corresponding Data Source will also be performed.
+Any Data Transformations configured for the corresponding Data Source will be performed prior to ingestion.

--   **Ingestion Status:** Responsible for updating statuses of the Data Batches (part of Proactive Ingestion Framework)
+-   **Data Validation:** Responsible for updating statuses of the Data Batches (part of Proactive Ingestion Framework)

 - **Indexing:** Responsible for indexing data needed for searching